borgbase/borgbase-api-client/README.md

 print('Added new repo with path:', new_repo_path)
 ```

-**Security Note**: Hardcoding your username and password in a script is not secure.
-Currently the API feature is mainly for testing.
-If you are using the API on a remote server and want to avoid exposing your username and password, please get in touch and you will get a token with limited permissions.
-(This feature will be added once there is sufficient interest.)

 ## Development
-If any features are missing, please open a Github issue against this repo.
+If any features are missing or if you would like further examples, please open a Github issue against this repo.

 Additional functionality can be added by calling different GraphQL queries or mutations in `borgbase_api_client/graphql_queries.py`.